 If you’re seriously planning to write a book or a novel, opting for writing software instead of other tools like Microsoft Word can take your project to the next level.
 Unfortunately, many of these writing tools will cost you some money to use, which many writers and novelists cannot afford.

-The good news is, there are some high-quality, free writing tools that can help you write a well-organized book or novel.
+The good news is, I have found some high-quality, free writing tools that can help you write a well-organized book or novel.
 Without doubt, one of the best free apps to do that is yWriter, which was developed by author and programmer Simon Haynes.
 Since its foundation in 2002, yWriter has helped many ambitious writers to write their dream novels and books, and it’s now one of the most reliable, free writing software in the world.

 But is yWriter a perfect app?
-Of course it isn’t!
+Nope.
 All writing tools has its flaws, even those that require payment.
-In this review, we’re breaking down the features of yWriter, where it stands out, and where it falls short.
-And at the end of our review, we’re going to help you decide whether you should download yWriter or not.
+In this review, I'm breaking down the features of yWriter, where it stands out, and where it falls short.
+And at the end of our review, I'm going to help you decide whether you should download yWriter or not.
 So, without further ado, let’s get right into it!